 Here, we have provided you a checklist that will help you pick the right program.

-- The program must be accredited by the Accrediting Bureau of Health Education Schools (ABHES), Commission on Accreditation of Allied Health Education Programs (CAAHEP), or other authorized entity.
+- The program must be accredited by the ABHES, CAAHEP, or other authorized entity.

 - Inquire about the class size and ratio of students and instructors.